The Working Groups

 - PEFC National Governing Body members

-The role of the PEFC Board of Directors and the PEFC General Assembly is limited to the formal approval (or rejection) of the revised standards; these bodies are not developing the final draft standards agreed by the working group.
+The role of the PEFC Board of Directors and the PEFC General Assembly is limited to the formal approval (or rejection) of the standards; these bodies do not develop the final draft standards agreed by the working group.